karishay/de_mo/README.md

         `$ uwsgi --socket 0.0.0.0:8000 --protocol=http -w wsgi:<callable_name>`
         And let your upstart script know the *callable* name by adding this line to the `<project>.ini` script `callable = app`

+Trying to test uWSGI is working but getting an error that it can't find flask (not recognizing your virtualenv)?
+  - uWSGI must be installed AFTER you have activated your virtualenv

 Trying to run it with Upstart + uWSGI + NGINX configured and getting a 500 error?